 Employees in the Army Reserves or other reserve forces have certain protections under employment law if they’re called up for service.

-Employers of reservists also have particular rights and obligations in this situation - eg they may be able to claim financial assistance or apply for an exemption.
+Employers of reservists also have particular rights and obligations in this situation - for example they may be able to claim financial assistance or apply for an exemption.

 Contact the Advisory, Conciliation and Arbitration Service (Acas) if you have any questions about time off work for public duties.